Co-authored by Dr. Ilene Ruhoy, MD, PhD and Dr. Gillian Ehrlich, ARNP, DNP

 Below are some frequently asked questions when it comes to taking probiotics with antibiotics.

-Can You Take Probiotics With Antibiotics?
+When Should You Take Probiotics With Antibiotics?

-How can you achieve this monumental mission?
-The good news is, studies have shown that taking probiotics at the same time while you’re taking antibiotics can act as a counterbalance in the gut microbiome.
+Studies have shown that taking probiotics at the same time while you’re taking antibiotics can act as a counterbalance in the gut microbiome.
 Probiotics increase the beneficial bacteria and lessen the side effects of taking antibiotics.

-Best Probiotic To Take After Antibiotics
+Best Probiotic Supplements To Take After Antibiotics

-To get the most out of a probiotic supplement, the strains should be diverse, clinically validated, and alive.
+However to get the most out of a probiotic supplement, the strains should be diverse, clinically validated, and alive.
 Otherwise, you’re not going to reap any of the benefits.